jamesrharwood/thesis/chapters/appendix/ideas.md

 * Host resources somewhere consistent, like the EQUATOR Network website and database.
 * Provide easy-to-use website search functions
-* Web pages should be optimized for search engines ^JH^
+* Web pages should be optimised for search engines ^JH^
 * Created curated collections for study types
 * Create decision tools for identifying reporting guidelines